Lawrence Carter (historian): Early life and education

 Carter was born in Dawson, Georgia to John and Bernice Carter.
-He grew up in Columbus, Ohio eventually receiving his B.A. in Social Science and Psychology from Virginia University of Lynchburg and his M. Div., S.T.M., and Ph.D. degrees from Boston University.
+He grew up in Columbus, Ohio and graduated from West High School.
+He received his B.A. in Social Science and Psychology from Virginia University of Lynchburg, and subsequently a M. Div., S.T.M., and Ph.D. degrees from Boston University.

 Career

 After graduating from Boston University, Carter served as Associate Dean of Daniel L. Marsh Chapel at Boston University.
 Carter later taught at Harvard University Divinity School and served as coordinator of African American studies at Simmons College.

 At Morehouse College, Carter founded the Martin Luther King Jr. Chapel Assistants Pre-seminarians Program.
 He commissioned the Gandhi, King, Ikeda Institute for Ethics and Reconciliation in 1999, and created the Gandhi-King-Ikeda Community Builder’s Prize of the Morehouse Chapel in 2001.
 He also founded Morehouse College's International Hall of Honor and solicited a gift from the National Baptist Convention of $100,000 to erect the only statue in the state of Georgia of Martin Luther King Jr. He is currently Dean of the Martin Luther King Jr. International Chapter at Morehouse.

+In 2021 Dr. Carter received a Boston University 2021 Distinguished Alumni Award.